Boundedness questions for Calabi-Yau threefolds: Abstract

 Crucial to this question is the study of rigid non-movable surfaces on the threefold, which are the irreducible surfaces that deform with any small deformation of the complex structure of the threefold but for which no multiple moves on the threefold.
 If for instance there are no such surfaces, then the answer to the motivating question is yes (Theorem 0.1).
 In particular, for given cubic and linear forms on the second cohomology, there must exist such surfaces for large enough third Betti number (Corollary 0.2).

 The paper starts by proving general results on these rigid non-movable surfaces and boundedness of the family of threefolds.
-The basic principle is that if the cohomology classes of these surfaces are also known, then boundedness should hold (Theorem 4.4).
+The basic principle is that if the cohomology classes of these surfaces are also known, then boundedness should hold (Theorem 4.5).
 The second half of the paper restricts to the case of Picard number 2, where it is shown that knowledge of the cubic and linear forms does indeed bound the family of Calabi--Yau threefolds (Theorem 0.3).
-This appears to be the first non-trivial case where a general boundedness result for Calabi--Yau threefolds has been proved (without the assumption of a special structure). \\ \\ 2000 AMS Subject Classification: Primary 14J32, Secondary 14J30, 14J10\\ Keywords: Calabi--Yau threefolds.
-Birational classification.
-Boundedness of families.
+This appears to be the first non-trivial case where a general boundedness result for Calabi--Yau threefolds has been proved (without the assumption of a special structure).